S-Series/PjRush/README.md

 Special Thanks to DPI#6011 (Discord ID).

-If you Want to Contact me?\n
+If you Want to Contact me?
-E-mail : inweag80@gmail.com\n
+E-mail : inweag80@gmail.com
 Discord : SS#1024